Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 Gestalt therapy focuses on the skills and techniques that permit an individual to be more aware of their feelings.
-According to this approach, it is much more important to understand what patients are feeling and how they are feeling rather than to identify what is causing their feelings.
+According to this approach, it is much more important to understand what and how clients are feeling, rather than to identify what is causing their feelings.
 Previous theories are thought to spend an unnecessary amount of time making assumptions about what causes behavior.
-Instead, gestalt therapy focuses on the "here and now."
+Instead, Gestalt therapy focuses on the here and now.

 Client-centered therapy provides a supportive environment in which clients can reestablish their true identity.
-The world that we live in is judgmental, and many of us fear that if we shared with the world our true identity it would judge us relentlessly.
-Experience with these judgments results in people establishing a public identity to navigate the judgmental world.
-The ability to reestablish their true identity will help the individual understand themselves as they truly are, which is important as people suppress their feelings about issues because they are not supported, socially acceptable, or lead to unwanted judgment.
-The task of reestablishing one's true identity is not an easy task and the therapist must rely on the techniques of unconditional positive regard and empathy.
-These two techniques are central to client-centered therapy because they build trust between the client and therapist by creating a nonjudgmental and supportive environment for the client .
+This approach is based on the idea that fear of judgment prevents people from sharing their true selves with the world around them, causing them to instead establish a public identity to navigate a judgmental world.
+The ability to reestablish their true identity will help the individual understand themselves as they truly are.
+The task of reestablishing one's true identity is not an easy one, and the therapist must rely on the techniques of unconditional positive regard and empathy.

 Humanistic psychology rose to prominence in the mid-20th century in response to the limitations of Sigmund Freud's psychoanalytic theory and B. F. Skinner's behaviorism.
 With its roots running from Socrates through the Renaissance, this approach emphasizes individuals' inherent drive towards self-actualization, the process of realizing and expressing one's own capabilities, and creativity.